Egypt Opens the Grand Egyptian Museum — The World’s Largest Home of Ancient Wonders

 👑 The Complete Tutankhamun Experience

-Dr. Tarek Tawfik, former GEM director, said:
+Dr. Tarek Tawfik, the museum’s former director, said:

 💎 A $1.2 Billion Cultural Masterpiece